Niranjjith/Smart-Wayanad/readme.md

 <div align="center">

-**Smart Wayanad** is a comprehensive digital platform designed for citizens of Wayanad District, Kerala.
+**Smart Wayanad** is a comprehensive digital platform for citizens of Wayanad District, Kerala.
 It provides emergency assistance, transport information, district resources, climate updates, and AI-powered chatbot support through a unified mobile and web interface.

 </div>